Telmisartan and Hydrochlorothiazide

 Non-Steroidal Anti-Inflammatory Agents including Selective Cyclooxygenase-2 Inhibitors (COX-2 Inhibitors): In patients who are elderly, volume-depleted (including those on diuretic therapy), or with compromised renal function, co-administration of NSAIDs, including selective COX-2 inhibitors, with ARBs, including telmisartan, may result in deterioration of renal function, including possible acute renal failure.
 These effects are usually reversible.
 The antihypertensive effect of ARBs may be attenuated by NSAIDs.
 Therefore, monitor renal function and blood pressure periodically in patients receiving Telmisartan and Hydrochlorothiazide tablets and NSAIDs.

-Dual Blockade of the Renin-Angiotensin-Aldosterone System and Changes in Renal Function
+Dual Blockage of the Renin-Aldosterone System and Changes in Renal Function

 Dual blockade of the renin-angiotensin-aldosterone system with angiotensin blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and renal impairment.
 The ONTARGET trial enrolled 25,620 patients ≥55 years old with atherosclerotic disease or diabetes with end-organ damage, randomizing them to telmisartan (ARB) only, ramipril (ACE inhibitor) only, or the combination, and followed them for a median of 56 months.
 Patients who received the combination of ARB and ACE inhibitor did not obtain any additional benefit (no additional reduction of risk of cardiovascular death, myocardial infarction, stroke, or hospitalization from heart failure) compared to ARB monotherapy or ACE inhibitor monotherapy, but experienced an increased incidence of renal dysfunction (e.g., acute renal failure) compared with monotherapy groups.